jafingerhut/jafingerhut.github.com/notes/macosx-virtualbox-ubuntu14-install-notes.md

 # Create host-only adapter network between guest and host OS

+Note: I never got this approach working to my satisfaction.
+Once I was able to get shared folders working between guest and host OS, that gave me all I really wanted in terms of sharing files between guest and host OS.

 Create host-only adapter network between guest Ubuntu VM and host Mac OS X, so that host OS will have consistent IPv4 address that guest